erickbogarin/erickbogarin.github.io/_posts/2016-09-25-web-performance-image-handling.md

 introduction: "Improving UX through front-end performance optimization"
 ---

-Improve website performance is a strong point in user experience term, simply because no one likes to waste time waiting for pages to load.
-Nowadays it is totally necessary to provide more speed to the users independently platforms.

-Based on this premise, I will be showing in this post front-end techniques to reduce the **weight of images** on the web.
+Improve website performance is a strong point in user experience term, simply because anyone likes wasting time waiting for a page to load.
+Based on this assumption, I will be showing in this post front-end techniques to reduce the **weight of images** in our websites.

 ### # Tip 1: Fluid Images

-When handling with responsive images, we certainly want to support visual quality combined with performance.
-To archive this goal, it would be interesting to consider the use of different images for each device to improve the user experience.
+When handling with responsive images, we certainly want support visual quality combined with performance.
+To reach this goal we need consider *different images* based on **user devices**.

-The simplest way to succeed in this kind of optimization is using the  CSS3 `media queries`:
+The simplest way to succeed with this technique is through CSS3 `media queries`:

 ```css
 /*---------------